docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/objectReferences.md

 ## Working with selections

-When the user makes a selection in a document, the selected objects are stored in the document’s `selection` property.
+When the user makes a selection in a document, the selected objects are stored in the document's `selection` property.
 To access all selected objects in the active document:

 ```default
 var selectedObjects = app.activeDocument.selection;
 ```

 The `selection` property value can be an array of any type of art objects, depending on what types of objects are selected.
 To get or manipulate the properties of the selected art items, you must retrieve the individual items in the array.
-To find out an object’s type, use the `typename` property.
+To find out an object's type, use the `typename` property.

-The following sample gets the first object in the array, then displays the object’s type
+The following sample gets the first object in the array, then displays the object's type

 ```default
 var topObject = app.activeDocument.selection[0];